why do I like to sleep with my head under the covers?

 Increased Temperature

-Sleeping with your head under the covers will undoubtedly keep you warm.
-As confirmed by the Journal of Applied Physiology, heat from the body is lost through the head.
+According to the Journal of Applied Physiology, heat from the body is lost through the head.
 However, by covering this body part, thermal regulation is more consistent.

-Under ordinary circumstances, this is a good thing because few of us enjoy feeling cold.
 The body must cool off overnight, so wrapping yourself under the covers can disrupt sleep.
 It’s better to sleep in cool conditions than somewhere hot and stifling.

 If you need to stay warm while sleeping, use a hot water bottle or another temporary measure.
 Then, lift your head out from the covers.